alex-176/cpp_lib_updates/README.md

 }}
 ```
 ### 5. exposing internal class
-Assume your API has a function that creates an internal object and you want to expose this object in API. std::shared_ptr and forward declaration can help.
-This way allows hiding changes of internal class from users and all users will use the same version of internal class at runtime.
-If you want to expose your internal class as a class with some functionality - consider adding a wrapper class in addition to free functions API.
-This class is inline one so it should follow case 3.
+Suppose your API has a function that creates an internal object, and you want to expose this object in the API. `std::shared_ptr` and forward declarations can help achieve this.
+This approach hides internal class changes from users while ensuring that all users interact with the same version of the internal class at runtime.
+If you need to expose your internal class as a real class with methods, consider adding a wrapper class alongside the free functions API.
+Since this wrapper class is inline, it should adhere to the guidelines outlined in [case 3.](#3-changes-in-inline-parts)

-include/A/api.hpp
+include/A/api.hpp:
 ```cpp
 #include <memory>
 namespace a{